herlon214/gdsc/README.md

   --domain DOMAIN        root domain to be used in the traefik host, eg: mycompany.org --auth AUTH            registry auth token
-  --apiurl APIURL        docker api url, eg: http://127.0.0.1:2375 --help, -h             display this help and exit
+  --apiurl APIURL        docker api url, eg: http://127.0.0.1:2375 --daemon               use docker daemon on OS instead of call api (only when updating) --help, -h             display this help and exit
 ```